DiscordMessenger/dm/README.md

 really any better place to put it.
 It is included in the resource file `resource.rc`.
 It's a hack, because MinGW doesn't provide me with such a file, but Visual Studio does (and it keeps re-adding the include everytime I modify it)

+### You said this starts on Windows NT 4...  why don't you say it works on NT 4?

+Because it doesn't.
+HTTPS requests work fine, but Websocketpp just won't connect to Discord's gateway service.
+I'll look into it another time.